 When someone uses drugs or alcohol regularly, they tend to need more and more of the substance to get the desired effects.
 This tolerance level change is an indication that treatment is necessary to heal the body properly.
 In many cases, people who have altered tolerance levels crave drugs or alcohol often and believe that they are unable to function without using.
 If you find you are drinking or using drugs more than you had in the past, consider reaching out for help.

 A significant sign of substance use disorder complicated by depression is a loss of interest in hobbies and activities that your friend once enjoyed.
 If your loved one no longer wants to pursue their passions, such as playing golf, going out with friends, or spending time at the gym, this could be an indicator of a bigger problem.
 Addiction makes it difficult to concentrate or enjoy doing anything but using the drug.
 Additionally, depression saps your loved one’s energy, making even simple tasks feel overwhelming.

 Inability to Leave the House

 If your loved one who struggles with substance use disorder suddenly stops leaving the house, this could be an indicator of social anxiety disorder.
-Social anxiety disorder, or SAD, is a phobia that involves extreme self-consciousness and fear of embarrassing oneself in public.
+Social anxiety disorder (SAD) is a phobia that involves extreme self-consciousness and fear of embarrassing oneself in public.
 People who have SAD may be unable to attend parties, gather with friends, or even step over the threshold of their front door for fear something terrible may happen.
-Disorders like SAD present unique challenges to those seeking recovery for substance use disorder.
-Still, help is available for those who wish to achieve sobriety.

-At Red Oak Recovery, we offer dual diagnosis treatment for addiction and co-occurring disorders such:
+Red Oak Recovery® offers dual diagnosis treatment for addiction and co-occurring disorders such as:

 - Bipolar disorder